Coefficient, Leading Coefficient: Definition, Test

 • 6.

-The fact that no number is written in front of x5 tells us immediately that the coefficient is the identity coefficient, the one number that leaves identical whatever it multiplies.
+The fact that no number is written in front of x5 tells us that the coefficient is the identity coefficient, the one number that leaves identical whatever it multiplies.

 24 x 8 + 56 7 + 22